Lloyd's building: Design

+Features

 The current Lloyd's building (address 1 Lime Street) was designed by the architect company Richard Rogers & Partners and built between 1978 and 1986.
 Bovis was the management contractor.
 Like the Pompidou Centre in Paris (designed by Renzo Piano and Rogers), the building was innovative in having its services such as staircases, lifts, ductwork, electrical power conduits and water pipes on the outside, leaving an uncluttered space inside.
 The 12 glass lifts were the first of their kind in the United Kingdom.
 Like the Pompidou Centre, the building was highly influenced by the work of Archigram in the 1950s and 1960s.

+Rogers selects primarily concrete and some steel for the structure, utilizing materials appropriate to the site's local logistics.
+Additionally, Rogers emphasizes that contemporary buildings incorporate both current and historical technologies.